orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Connecting to the global IPFS network

-You will now reconfigure your IPFS node to connect to the global network and begin swarming with other peers.
-For more information on what this means, see Part 2 - Thinking Peer to Peer.
-For now, just understand that it means you're getting connected.

-#### Restoring default IPFS config values

-> **Note:** Bootstrap peers are important because...
-TODO

-We purposefully started offline, but now we're going to want to get connected -

-This is because bootstrap and swarm values are persisted in your IPFS config.
-This is located in the filesystem in the case of node.js and in IndexedB in the case of the browser.
-You should not manually edit these files.

-However, nothing will change yet when you run the app.
-What you _can_ do is run the you should see some messages in your console, something like:

-#### Restoring your default bootstrap peers

-We started the tutorial offline to focus on OrbitDB's core concepts.
-Now you'll undo this and connect the app, properly, to the global IPFS network.
+Your users can manage their local sheet music library, but music is a social, connected venture.
+The app should reflect that!
+You'll now reconfigure your IPFS node to connect to the global network and begin swarming with other peers.
+This tutorial started offline to focus on OrbitDB's core concepts, and now you'll undo this and connect the app, properly, to the global IPFS network.

-Update the `NewPiecePlease` constructor like so:
+To do so, the `NewPiecePlease` constructor like so:

 ```diff
 class NewPiecePlease {